ernestkris6/React_todo_project/README.md

 # My First React Project.
 # MyTodo List App

-This app helps to prioritize your day.
+This app helps to prioritize your daily activities
 My first project as a React Developer
 Bootstrap, Fontawesome...
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).